Investor Relations

 TDK introduced a business portfolio management system which considers business profitability and growth potential.
 With this management system, we make investment decisions by “selection and concentration” and try to avoid future impairment risk.

 In addition, for a business at higher risk of impairment, we monitor its performance and progress against an improvement plan from the beginning of the fiscal year.
-Business division and headquarters functions work together to consider the possibility to recover business profitability.
+Business division and headquarter functions work together to consider the possibility to recover business profitability.